Specialty costume, prop, decor, design & fabrication for the entertainment industries.

 We reserve the right to photograph your project and fittings for our own reference, internal training, marketing and promotional materials, without any compensation to you.
 However, if we have signed your NDA (nondisclosure agreement), we will never publicly post photos or display them without your permission.
 Naturally, McGrews wants to have professional photographs of all our clients in their new costumes and with their new props!
 We offer professional photography services in-studio for our clients and visitors alike.

 In some cases, we’ll cut you a break.
 Even though we may not charge our actual rates, we want you to understand and honor the value of skilled design and labor.
-In some cases, when your custom labor is completed, you will be asked to acknowledge in writing that the project you are signing for and taking home with you is valued at far more than we may have charged you.
+In some cases, when your custom labor is completed, you will be asked to acknowledge in writing that the project you are signing for and taking home with you is valued at far more than what we may have charged you.
 Our interest is in cultivating a long-term relationship with you as a client and promoting the value of artisanship.

 All Custom Work Commissions, Deposits and Balances are Final.
 No Returns, Refunds or Exchanges.